Honours Program

 What is an honours project?

 As part of the requirements for an honours degree, an honours project is an intensive and largely independent research project completed in the fall and winter semesters of an academic year.
-This research is conducted under the supervision of a faculty member and includes tasks such as conducting a literature review, collecting and analyzing data, and working in a lab environment.
-Honours is intended for students planning to attend graduate school and should not be completed without a strong desire to do research.
-An independent project or directed research project are options for students who are not certain of their need for honours or who do not meet the honours requirements.
+This research is conducted under the supervision of a faculty member and includes tasks such as conducting a literature review, collecting and analysing data, and working in a lab environment.
+The specific project is selected through discussion with a supervisor and is typically connected to the supervisor鈥檚 ongoing research program.
+Honours is also one way to support applications for graduate programs, though it is not required in all cases.
+An independent project or directed research project are also options for students who are not certain of their need for honours or who do not meet the honours requirements.

-In addition to being admitted to the honours program and meeting all university and departmental requirements, to receive an honours degree in the Department of Psychology and Neuroscience, students must complete two honours courses (PSYO/NESC 4901 and 4902) in the same year their honours project is completed.
-Psychology and Neuroscience honours students must also complete an advanced statistics course (PSYO 3502) in the fall semester of their honours year.
+To complete an honours degree, students need to be admitted to the honours program and meet all university and departmental requirements for an honours degree.
+Honours students in PSYO and NESC also need to complete two honours courses (PSYO/NESC 4901 and 4902) in the same year their honours project is completed, an advanced statistics course (PSYO 3502), and two honours seminars.

 Why might I want to receive an honours degree?